zhouxiangni/ofcourse-zhou.github.io/README.md

 Overall, the coverage here is very classic, but my viewpoint might not be as traditional as you assume.
 Senior undergraduates should be able to follow.

-**The use of this course material for non-commetial teaching is permitted if you ar granted by a written(email) agreement from me (xizhou@cityu.eud.hk).
-Any commercial use for any form of benefit is not allowed.**
+**The use of this course material for non-commetial teaching is permitted if you are granted by a written(email) agreement from me (xizhou@cityu.eud.hk).
+Any commercial use for any form of benefit is not allowed(特别是中国大陆的在线培训班).**

 Acknowledgement :